Kurepa trees and the failure of the Galvin property: Introduction

 One may wonder whether the assumption $\kappa=\kappa^{<\kappa}$ is necessary.
 The answer is yes, and the failure of the Galvin property is consistent as proved by Abraham and Shelah in \cite{MR830084}.
 The failure of the Galvin property was further investigated in \cite{MR3604115}, \cite{MR3787522} and \cite{bgp}.
-Of course, $\kappa<\kappa^{<\kappa}$ in any such model, hence if $\kappa$ is strongly inaccessible then the Galvin property holds at every normal ultrafilter over $\kappa$.
-Following the notation of \cite{bgp} we denote this statement by ${\rm Gal}(\mathscr{F},\kappa,\kappa^+)$.
-In particular, if $\mathscr{U}$ is a normal ultrafilter over a measurable cardinal $\kappa$ then ${\rm Gal}(\mathscr{U},\kappa,\kappa^+)$ holds true.
+Of course, $\kappa<\kappa^{<\kappa}$ in any such model, hence if $\kappa$ is strongly inaccessible then the Galvin property holds at every normal filter over $\kappa$.
+Following the notation of \cite{bgp} we denote by ${\rm Gal}(\mathscr{F},\kappa,\kappa^+)$ the following statement: